Sanidine: Occurrence

 In addition to its presence in the groundmass of felsic rocks, sanidine is a common phenocryst in rhyolites and, to a lesser extent, rhyodacites.
 Trachyte consists largely of fine-grained sanidine.

 Fallout ash beds in sedimentary rock of the western United States have been classified in part by whether sanidine phenocrysts are present and, if present, whether they are sodium-enriched.
 W-type rhyolite ash beds contain sodium-poor sanidine; G-type rhyolite ash beds contain sodium-rich sanidine; and dacite fallout ash beds frequently lack sanidine.
-Because of their high potassium content, sanidine phenocrysts are also very useful for radiometric dating of rhyolite ash beds by the K-Ar method.
+Because of their high potassium content, sanidine phenocrysts are also very useful for radiometric dating of rhyolite ash beds by the K–Ar dating method.

 Composition

-Although the ideal composition of sanidine is 64.76 wt% SiO2, 18.32 wt% AlsO3, and 16.72 wt% K2O, natural sanidine incorporates significant sodium, calcium, and ferric iron.
+Although the ideal composition of sanidine is 64.76 wt% SiO2, 18.32 wt% Al2O3, and 16.72 wt% K2O, natural sanidine incorporates significant sodium, calcium, and iron(III).
 Calcium and sodium substitute for potassium (with concurrent substitution of additional aluminum for silicon, in the case of calcium) while ferric iron substitutes for aluminum.
 A typical natural composition is:

 At elevated temperature, a complete solid solution exists between sanidine and albite.
 Rapid cooling of the sanidine freezes the composition, though most sanidine is cryptoperthitic, showing separate layers of low-sodium sanidine and albite at a sub-micron scale that can be detected only by X-ray crystallography or electron microscope methods.